25 April, 2017

 One day, customers started complaining about exporting errors.
 The DevOps team (comprised of our humble founders and others) spent copious amounts of time investigating and troubleshooting the issue, all while customers went without export capabilities.
 Turns out what caused the failed exports was faulty code that wasn’t deleting old PDFs from the servers’ hard drives like it should have been, so the PDF mount point filled up.
 The logging solution used at the time didn’t report any errors because there was nothing wrong in the logs.
 Instead, the problems could have been detected by system metrics that monitor server disk usage, but — you guessed it — those hadn’t been set up on that particular mount point.

 We know what this kind of frustration feels like, so we are building Lumberjack, our AI-powered centralized log management solution, with out-of-the-box Essential Alerts included.
-After installing Lumberjack (it only takes seconds on Linux, Windows, and Mac), metric alerts with finely tuned defaults are automatically configured for youwik, so you’ll never be surprised by running out of inodes ever again.
+After installing Lumberjack (it only takes 23 seconds on Linux or Windows), metric alerts with finely tuned defaults are automatically configured for youwik, so you’ll never be surprised by running out of inodes ever again.

 Here’s a non-exhaustive list of the kinds of Essential Alerts Lumberjack configures for you: